Andonome/core/README.md

 # First Blood
 <!--

-The config directory is a subtree, so all commits to it must involve only files in that directory.
+The config directory is a subtree, so all commits to it should only involve files in that directory.

 -->

 First Blood is a fantasy tabletop RPG.
 It's a free-as-in-freedom project, meaning that anyone can grab a copy of the source document and improve the rules, change the wording, add images, and then print it out, just like the original.

-# Mechanics
+# Parsimony
 The most important part of the game is mechanics, and everything revolves around speed.

-### Abilities and Parsimony
+## Abilities
 The abilities are parsimonious, providing the standard inputs and outputs, but with fewer variables.
 For example, 'Deceit' is used for both intimidation and lies, depending upon what it's paired with.
 This gives Player Characters different scores for intimidating and lying, but with fewer skills to keep track of:

 | | **Strength** (2) | **Dexterity** (-1) | **Speed** (0) | **Intelligence** (1) | **Wits** (-1) | **Charisma** (1) |